 Owner.
 Cowper Art Gallery and Studio

 Kerrie purchased the former Presbyterian Church in Cowper in 2015 and with her son James Bowles-Leeson opened the Gallery in November of that year.
 In January 2016 Kerrie taught the first workshops in the Studio and has been teaching across various media since that time.
 Kerrie has a degree in Visual Arts Education and has taught extensively over many years in Art and Design in Clarence Valley high schools, TAFE and community organisations.
 She has a wide range of experience as a business owner and has previously owned businesses in retail and manufacturing.
-Kerrie also holds both undergraduate and postgraduate degrees in psychology, and her current ‘day job’ as she likes to call it sees her continuing to work in Clarence Valley high schools in this area of expertise.
+Kerrie also holds both undergraduate and postgraduate degrees in psychology.

 Kerrie’s Art practice began with specialisation in Printmaking and Photography when she attended Newcastle Art School.
 Textiles have always been an integral part of Kerrie’s practice and her Art Quilts have been shown in major Australian shows as well as in Japan and the US.
-More recently analogue collage has become a bit of an addiction and you will see many of these works at times in the Gallery.
+Analogue collage has become a bit of an addiction and you will see many of these works at times in the Gallery.
+And although she has always said “I’m not a painter” 2019 saw many paintings coming out of the studio with several of these featured in the exhibition Japan: Around Corners in July 2019.
 Exploring new ways of working and creating is something that Kerrie continually seeks out and teaching these skills to others is an important part of who she is and what she does.

 Raimond de Weerdt